Quick & Easy To Install

 To tighten the nuts, get your ratchet and 13mm socket and start screwing the bolts through.
 Keep pushing both ramps in while screwing the bolts.
 Due to the tightness between the rubber and the bolt, the sections will stay tight to each other.

 Note: Depending on the number of sections you bolted together, the Heeve Driveway Rubber Kerb Ramp now weighs approximately 66kg to 88kgs.
 Therefore, it is recommended that two people are available to perform the last step.

 Starting at one end of the ramp, lift and flip the entire ramp back to its original position.
 Depending on the height of your kerb, push the upper edge of the ramp at the same elevation as the top of your kerb.

 Now that each section is bolted together, you can have the assurance that the device will stay in place and secured from any ramp theft and only minor adjustments are required.

 Over time, you may find a need to reposition the ramp right or left for easier maneuvering up and down your driveway.
 To reposition, just pull on one end or the other.

 Download Installation Guide:

 Option 3.
 Fix Your Ramps To The Ground

 You may also opt to have the ramps bolted to the ground.
-Each section has 4 pre-drilled holes for permanent installation using Heeve Sleeve Anchor Bolts which are sold separately.
+Each section has 4 pre-drilled holes for permanent installation using Heeve Sleeve Anchor Bolts which are included in the package and can also be purchased separately.